 WiredTree provides total management onsite.
 A team of expert tech specialists will help you build and manage your server yourself or on your behalf.
 Managed VPS Hosting, Managed Hybrid Servers and Managed Dedicated Server plans starting from $49 per month are at your disposal.
 The services that these guys offer will be perfect for small blogs and personal projects, corporate sites and big online stores.
 Skilled tech specialists will assist you with any questions, whether you are using WP, Drupal, Joomla or an eCommerce shopping cart solution.

 Kinsta is a powerful managed web host that focuses on WordPress.
-With 7 data centres placed on 4 continents, these guys are proud to have expert tech staff who are ready to provide high-quality hosting and WordPress support 24/7.
-Free migration, higher page loading speeds, free CDN, SSl+SPDY support, a high level of security, auto updates and backups, and a number of cool features for developers are included in their plans.
-Pricing starts at $287 monthly and increases depending on the plan you choose.
+With 17 data centers placed on 5 continents, these guys are proud to have expert tech staff who are ready to provide high-quality hosting and WordPress support 24/7.
+Free migrations, higher page loading speeds, free CDN and SSL, a high level of security, auto updates and backups, and a number of cool features for developers are included in their plans.
+Pricing starts at $30 monthly and increases depending on the plan you choose.

 Bluehost is a managed WordPress hosting recommended by WordPress.org.
 Providing 24/7 support and a money-back guarantee, this web hosting provider features an array of possibilities to help you start building and maintaining your website immediately.
 In case you need to migrate to VPS or dedicated web host, Bluehost provides powerful options to make the process hassle-free.
 1-click WordPress installation and updates, enhanced cPanel and affordable price are among many other advantages of this web host.
 Otherwise, WordPress.org wouldn’t have called them one of the “Best and Brightest” WP hosts on the web.